 WASTE PETROLEUM PRODUCTS.
-Other than gaseous fuels that have been refined from crude oil and have been used and, as a result of use, have been contaminated with physical or chemical impurities.
+Other than gaseous fuels that have been refined from crude oil and have been used and, because of use, have been contaminated with physical or chemical impurities.

 WOOD BURNING APPLIANCE.
 Fireplace wood heater, or pellet fueled wood heater or any similar device burning any solid fuel used for aesthetic or space-heating purposes.